 by creating VMs on Google Compute Engine (GCE) with custom images configured to fetch & run the buildlet on boot, listening on port 80 in a private network.

-by creating Linux Kubernetes containers on Google Container Engine (GKE), with Kubernetes PODs configured to fetch & run the buildlet on start, also in a private network.
+by running Linux containers (on either Google Kubernetes Engine or GCE with the Container-Optimized OS image), with the container images configured to fetch & run the buildlet on start, also listening on port 80 in a private network.

 by taking buildlets out of a pool of connected, dedicated machines.
 The buildlet can run in either listen mode (as on GCE and GKE) or in reverse mode.
 In reverse mode, the buildlet connects out to https://farmer.golang.org/ and registers itself with the coordinator.
 The TCP connection is then logically reversed (using revdial and when the coordinator needs to do a build, it makes HTTP requests to the coordinator over the already-open TCP connection.